science

 Announcements

-As the next step in our goal to create one Tufts Medicine-wide IRB, the Lowell General Hospital Clinical Research Review Committee will be integrated with the Tufts Health Sciences IRB (Tufts HS IRB) to form one IRB.
+As the next step in our goal to create one Tufts Medicine-wide IRB, the Lowell General Hospital Clinical Research Review Committee has been integrated with the Tufts Health Sciences IRB (Tufts HS IRB) to form one IRB.
 Tufts Health Sciences IRB now serves as the IRB for Lowell General as well as MelroseWakefield Healthcare.
 Please note that our health system is able to support specific types of research activity at Lowell General and MelroseWakefield at this time.
 For more details, please see the full announcement.

 About